j-larson/bio-acai/README.md

 This is a tiny script for hierarchical clustering based on local alignment scores.

+To install, you need `ghc` and `cabal` installed.
+`cd` into the source directory and do

+   cabal sandbox init   # optional cabal install --only-dependencies --allow-newer cabal build

+This will create an executable at `./dist/build/acai/acai`.
 You can get usage information with the `--help` flag.

-To install, use `cabal install --allow-newer` due to some too-conservative upper bounds on dependency versions.